 I had such a great time training my dog that I started volunteering with search and rescue dogs and other trainers in classes to see how they worked.
 I was so hooked I decided to get another dog - a rescue.
 This turned out to be a very stressful experience.
 It turned out that this dog was aggressive towards other dogs outside of the home and so I asked for help from trainers.
 Not realising at the time, as many owners don't, that behaviourist is not a protected title (which means anyone can call themselves a behaviourist) I spent a lot of time and money on the wrong people trying to find the right techniques to help my dog.
 I eventually ended up reading the science and going to the seminars from leaders in the field myself to find the answers.
 So here was the revelation that again, the treatment protocols for treating humans overlap hugely with dogs.
 The tools to communicate are slightly different and of course the work with dogs is heavily on the behavioural side but the principles are the same.
 So over the past 10 years I have gone to a huge amount of seminars on behavioural topics and am now working on my Msc in Clinical Animal Behaviour to build on what I know from my work with humans to help dogs.

 Not to be lost amongst this story is my love for helping people.
-The combination of enjoying helping people and dogs lead me to a career change about 4 years ago and I now work in the Service Dog industry.
-I am unable to affiliate my business with this charity according to my contract so I will just say that I now work for one of the biggest and well known service dog organisations in the UK.
-I have also worked with Service Dogs UK (who's permission I do have to state this) who do amazing work rescuing dogs from shelters and helping veterans to train up their own PTSD assistance dogs.
+The combination of enjoying helping people and dogs lead me to a career change about 5 years ago and I now work in the Service Dog industry.
+I now work for one of the biggest and well known service dog organisations in the UK.
+I have also worked with Service Dogs UK who do amazing work rescuing dogs from shelters and helping veterans to train up their own PTSD assistance dogs.

 The final part of my story ends where it started...with family.
 Through my own life journey with my 2 dogs, babies and toddlers have arrived in the home with all of the huge changes they bring.
 This was a learning curve for me.
 Even as a dog trainer, I did not fully appreciate the amount of things my dogs were going to need support with or the amount of management and preparation that would be needed until it was happening to me.
-I suddenly found myself in discussions with other mums in baby/toddler groups regularly discussing issues they had with their dogs around the children and heard their frustration.
+I suddenly found myself in discussions with other mums in baby/toddler groups discussing issues they had with their dogs around the children and heard their frustration.
 They consulted the childcare professionals and they said 'train your dog', they consulted the dog trainers and they said 'train your children'.
-I listened and thought, 'hang on, I can help with this, we need to do both and parents need support through these huge changes'.
-That's when I decided to add the Dogs & Stalks and Dogs & Toddlers programs to Doggie Business, so that other parents have somewhere to go for advice that combines knowledge of Dog Training & Child Development.
+The reality is we need to do a bit of both and parents need support to do this.
+That's when I decided to specialise in this area and began to offer the dogs & storks, dogs & toddlers and family fundamentals services, so that other parents have somewhere to go for advice that combines knowledge of Dog Training & Child Development.
 My psychology background makes me perfectly placed to help bring these two areas together and I am very excited to be able to offer these new services for 2019!

 That's it.
 A long story, but in my experience people like to know the person behind the business.
 So this is me.
-Welcome to the Doggie Business site and I hope you find it helpful.
-I will be adding more services this year as the kids are getting older and I am able to fit more in so please do keep a look out for Classes & Workshops of use to you.
+Welcome to the Parenting Paws site and I hope you find it helpful.

 Qualifications & Affiliations: